 Step 2: Sign up to create your account

-Tip: Before you make a post, make sure your Location Services are turned on outside of the Water Reporter app.
+Step 3: Make sure your Location Services are turned on outside of the Water Reporter app.

 - iPhone: Go into Settings, click on “Privacy” and then “Location Services” make sure the toggle is green.

-- Android: Open your device’s Settings app Settings app.
+- Android: Open your device’s Settings app.